D.A.F.H.A.H., as were all of the songs from the F.A.N.S (EP), was created during a unique creative breakout.

 After the first play of the song she asked what my thoughts were.
 I heard the story of Loveless and said that “I’ve got something for it.”
 Fast-forward a small bit… and I wrote and recorded additional parts to the story.

-Iggy was a producer and artist.
+Isiko was a producer and artist.
 He was trying to build a brand and find his own lane in the German & Baltic hip-hop scene.
-Kruetberg was the spot.
+Kruetzberg was the spot.
 He wanted to do nothing but music.
 D.A.F.H.A.H. wasn’t anything that was going to move up his to-do list anytime soon.
 So I asked for the stems whereas I could complete the song.

 The beat stems came from the producer of the track.

-The vocal stems of Lola came from Iggy.
+The vocal stems of Lola came from Isiko.

 I tracked Lola and myself at Papin’s house.